noseglasses/papageno/README.md

 ## Patterns

-Patterns may consist of arbitrary combinations of the afforementioned types of tokens, notes, chords and clusters.
+Patterns may consist of arbitrary combinations of the afformentioned types of tokens, notes, chords and clusters.

 ## Tap Dances